 CHDO Operating Assistance can be provided up to a maximum of $50,000.

-Homeowner Rehabilitation

-The maximum award amount for each application is $300,000, excluding any administrative funds awarded.
-OHFA will allow up to five (5%) percent of the maximum award amount for administrative costs.

 Federal Program Regulations, Activity Rules, Model Program Guidance, Federal Notices

 Applicants may easily access a wealth of guidance and information relating to the HOME Program from HUD’s HOME Program website, The HUD Exchange, and the OHFA website.
 Applicants new to the HOME Program are strongly encouraged to educate themselves on all aspects of HOME, and experienced Applicants should continually seek guidance to improve and build upon their current knowledge of the Program.